cbirdlab/fltrVCF/readme.txt

 OPTIONS
         [filter settings]
                 -f <arg>        if set, controls filters to be run, in order.
-Argument should be 2 digit numbers or the term rmContig separated by spaces.
+Argument should be 2 digit numbers separated by spaces.
 				 -f "01 04 02 rmContig"  or  -f 01\ 04\ 02\ 86
                                  will specify that filters 01, 04, and 02 will be run in succession.
 			         Then, filter 86 will remove the contigs that had SNPs filtered by 02.